 Advanced Breast Cancer

-Each year over 230,000 women are diagnosed with breast cancer in the United States, with almost 40,000 deaths attributable to the disease.
+Each year over 230,000 women and 2,300 men are diagnosed with breast cancer in the United States, with almost 40,000 deaths in women and 440 men are attributable to the disease.
 ER+ (estrogen receptor positive) patients comprise ~50% of all metastatic breast cancer cases, and triple-negative breast cancer (TNBC) accounts for ~15-20%.
 TNBC has a more aggressive course than ER+ breast cancer does, but both have poor survival rates post-failure of endocrine and/or chemotherapy.

 The current treatment paradigm for advanced breast cancer demonstrates a clear, unmet medical need for an efficacious treatment for ER+ and TNBC subtypes.
 Approved aromatase inhibitor (AI) and estrogen receptor antagonist drugs block the effects of estrogen in breast cancer cells and resistance to these agents is a growing concern.
 Androgen receptor (AR)-mediated effects have been reported to be important to the progression of certain breast cancer subtypes with androgens and not just estrogens driving their growth.
 Seviteronel combines two distinct mechanisms to decrease androgen stimulation of the AR: selective CYP17 lyase and direct AR inhibition.
 Seviteronel also decreases activation of the ER through the action of estrogens, which are also decreased due to CYP17 lyase inhibition.
 Seviteronel may provide a new therapeutic approach for the treatment of AR+ TNBC and ER+ breast cancer that has progressed following exposure to AIs or estrogen receptor antagonists.